 Johnny Doughs had great thin crust pizza, we had a nice set meal at Watson’s Bistro, and great seafood at the Erskine Arms next door.
 We were able to book in advance online at all three, which was very convenient.
 (Due to staffing issues everywhere booking in advance was advised, even at pubs.)

 Conwy is easy to walk around.
-We took the train into town and the bus out.
+We averaged 13,026 steps daily.
+We took the train into town — we had to change a couple of times — and the bus out.